We have two regular garden volunteer sessions on Sunday and Monday afternoons from 2 to 4pm - with gardeners' tea at 3.

 - We meet only when we have a garden co-ordinator present, for safety and keys, so some afternoons might be cancelled.

-- We are only covered by insurance for adults to volunteer but children are welcome as long as they are supervised very closely by a parent or guardian and can also work safely when other volunteers are working in the garden.
+- We are covered by insurance for only adults to volunteer but children are welcome as long as they are supervised very closely by a parent or guardian and can also work safely when other volunteers are working in the garden.
 Sometimes, it is unsettling for the volunteers if there are too many children in the garden when they are working, especially if they are mowing the grass.

 How we work